dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "note" %}}By default the server listens on `localhost` (the loopback address only accessible from the same machine).
 The `--bindall=true` option binds to `0.0.0.0` and thus allows external connections. {{% /notice %}}

+{{% notice "note" %}}You need to set the estimated memory dgraph can take through memory_mb flag.
+This is just a hint to the dgraph and actual usage would be higher than this.
+It's recommended to set memory_mb to half the size of RAM.{{% /notice %}}
 ### Config
 The command-line flags can be stored in a YAML file and provided via the `--config` flag.
 For example: